 Utility vegetation management

 NM Group provides functional reporting to utility vegetation managers.
-Our service prioritizes vegetation encroachments, reduces operational costs and ensures regulatory compliance.
+Our service prioritizes vegetation encroachments, reduces operational costs and ensure regulatory compliance.

 - Demonstrate regulatory compliance through precise data snapshot of the network